 Please visit Duke Student Health Nutrition Services for more information.

-If you have a qualified medical condition, you may request special dietary accommodations by filling out a request form.
+If you have a qualified medical condition, you may request special dietary modifications by filling out a request form.

 Use the guide below to direct your special dietary needs request: